Living Kidney Donation

-Take the first step toward donating life
+Take the first step toward becoming a living kidney donor

-All potential living kidney donors must go through the 5-step donor evaluation process.
+All potential living kidney donors must go through the 5-step kidney donor evaluation process.
 Our living kidney donor team will guide donors and recipients through the process.

 - Initiate contact with living kidney donor coordinator

 - Informed consent visit

 The potential donor will visit our clinic for a day-long assessment by our living kidney donor team.
 A 24-hour urine collection should be performed the day before clinic and brought in for the appointment.
 Labs will be taken and a chest X-ray and EKG will be performed.
 Our team will also schedule a computed tomography arteriogram (CTA) of the abdomen for another day.
 Donors age 50 or older will need an echocardiogram and colonoscopy.
 Female donors will need an updated mammogram and pap smear.